 Drawbacks of USA-Made Electronic Cigarettes

 Also, to date, no company in the United States has developed its own atomizer or cartomizer.
-While some merchants such as Avid Vaper buy atomizers and modify them to their own specifications, the parts are still Chinese in origin.
+While some merchants buy components such as atomizers and modify them to their own specifications, the parts are still Chinese in origin.
 The fact is that, although the body of an e-cigarette may be made in the United States, the component that actually turns the liquid to vapor will still be Chinese.
 In addition, the popular AW batteries used in most USA-made electronic cigarettes use cells manufactured by Panasonic in Japan.

 Buy it from: ProVape

 The ProVari is the best-known of all USA-made electronic cigarettes, and with good reason — it’s awesome.
-Although I compulsively try new e-cigarettes, the ProVari is the one I always come back to.
+Although I compulsively try new e-cigarettes, the ProVari is one I always come back to.
 It has a voltage booster allowing you to set the output between 2.9 and 6.0 volts, and I find that there is no noticeable decrease in vapor production as the battery drains.
 I also love the design; everything fits together beautifully, which seems to result from some very strict quality control.
 The downside of the ProVari is the price, although you can save a bit of money by buying the ProVari body only if you already have your own batteries, charger and attachments.
 The ProVari is available in stainless, chrome, black and gold.
 The included battery has a capacity of 1100 mAh.

-Buy it from: SparkPlug for Smokers
+Buy it from: Volcano

-Buy it from: Pure Smoker
+Buy it from: White Cloud

-Buy it from: Notcigs
+Buy it from: Notcigs (Closed)

 The Buzz Pro is a variable-voltage electronic cigarette with a range of 3.3 to 5.5 volts.
 Although no accidents have been reported with the Buzz Pro, it achieves its high power levels by using two batteries stacked in series, which is generally considered poor for safety.
 The ProVari, in contrast, uses one battery.
 In addition, the Buzz Pro has a much simpler design than the ProVari, lacking its fit and finish as well as its digital controls and LED display.
 However, the Buzz Pro has a slightly lower price than the ProVari.
 Notcigs also makes the Infinity Pro, which has similar features, a different battery type and a slightly lower price of $114.95 with batteries and charger.
 While the Buzz Pro uses two 3.7 volt 650 mAh 16340 batteries, the Infinity Pro uses two 3.7 volt 650 mAh 14430 batteries.
+As of 2015, it appears that the Infinity Pro is out of production.

 Buy it from: Great Lakes Vapor